xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  [q] - quit
 ```

-We would go for the easier case (reset target) for simplicity.
-(And this is also more recommended.
-You can of course play around the other option, but it may be a bit tough as you need to be clear of the candidate HSP before including them in the calculation, which might not be a quick job.)

-Let's go for 18, 3, 2 for target d, p, h now:
+For example, 18, 3, 2 are set for target d, p, h now:

 ```
 r